chjackson/msmbayes/README.md

 # msmbayes

-`msmbayes` is an experimental R package for Bayesian multi-state modelling of intermittently-observed data.
+`msmbayes` is an R package for Bayesian multi-state modelling of intermittently-observed data.

 It is similar to the [`msm`](https://chjackson.github.io/msm) package.
-However it only supports the following models:
+It supports the following models:

 * Markov models for intermittently-observed states